JohnBigeon/MPMAN_Converter9_Kubuntu/README.md

 ## Install Kubuntu 20.04 lts

 ### BOOT
-Create a boot with Rufus (Windows) of your favorite flavor of Ubuntu, here KUbuntu 20.04 lts
+Create a boot with Rufus (Windows) of your favorite flavour of Ubuntu, here KUbuntu 20.04 lts

 ### BIOS & EFI